michaljanocko/haskell_bois/content/10/post_en.md

----
-odo: 11
-elev: "We gained 2500 ft worth of potential energy and released 1770 ft"
----

 - We started out slow
 - George didn't feel well so we only reached the first restaurant
 - We decided that this is gonna be our rest day